odotan/bitconnect/README.md

 ./ngrok localhost:8000
 ```

-go to facebook dev and modify App Domains to include the ngrok generated domain
+go to facebook dev and modify Site Url to include the ngrok generated domain

+now browse to the ngrok url for development changes tracking